Teck Resources Limited (TECK) Shares Up Despite Recent Market Volatility

 TECK’s Market Performance

-The stock of Teck Resources Limited (TECK) has seen a -1.65% decrease in the past week, with a -17.91% drop in the past month, and a -3.03% fall in the past quarter.
-The volatility ratio for the week is 4.26%, and the volatility levels for the past 30 days are at 4.08% for TECK.
-The simple moving average for the last 20 days is -6.78% for TECK stock, with a simple moving average of 2.51% for the last 200 days.
+TECK’s stock has seen a -0.54% decrease for the week, with a -8.63% drop in the past month and a -6.52% fall in the past quarter.
+The volatility ratio for the week is 3.97%, and the volatility levels for the past 30 days are at 3.83% for Teck Resources Limited The simple moving average for the last 20 days is -5.93% for TECK stock, with a simple moving average of 0.89% for the last 200 days.

-During the last 5 trading sessions, TECK rose by +0.05%, which changed the moving average for the period of 200-days by -17.82% in comparison to the 20-day moving average, which settled at $38.42.
-In addition, Teck Resources Limited saw -4.24% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TECK fell by -0.54%, which changed the moving average for the period of 200-days by -21.70% in comparison to the 20-day moving average, which settled at $37.28.
+In addition, Teck Resources Limited saw -6.24% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for TECK